AvChilds/techTorty/README.md

 # techTorty

+# Hi there, I'm Avril 👋

+Welcome to my GitHub!
+I'm a passionate developer with a background in healthcare and a growing portfolio in software engineering and data science.

 ## 🧠 About Me

 - 🎓 Recently completed the _[Code First Girls (CFG)](https://codefirstgirls.com/)_ Degree in Software Engineering and Data Science.